GrLoopBack/binds_parser/README.md

 Run the script with:
 ```
-$ python parse_binds.py SOLCustom.binds output.csv
+$ python parse_binds.py ./SOLCustom.binds output.csv
 ```
-Include the path to your .binds file (e.g., MyCustom.binds or /path/to/EDdirectory/MyCustom.binds).
+Include the path to your .binds file (e.g., ./MyCustom.binds or /path/to/EDdirectory/MyCustom.binds).

 Include the desired output CSV file name (e.g., keybinds.csv).
 If you don’t specify .csv, it will be added automatically.